sellhack alternatives

 The problem is what a stored row does after it's stored.
 Reviewers self-report mobile accuracy around 60-70% and email bounce in the 20-30% range (their figures, not a controlled test; verify), and a lookup burns whether the reveal is live or dead.
 Coverage skews hard US.
 The breadth kept impressing me right up until the third dead number in ten stopped feeling like coincidence.

-A lookup is billed on the reveal, live or dead, so Pro's ~$0.48 a lookup monthly-billed is the cost of an attempt, not a valid contact.
-Haircut by the self-reported 60-70% mobile accuracy (verify) and a genuinely live mobile really costs $0.68-0.80, with every dud along the way billed at full freight.
-The 20-30% email bounce does the same damage on the other column.
-You pay per reveal, most of the misses and bounces land on your dime, and the credits don't roll over.
+RocketReach opens at Essentials $69/month for 100 lookups, billed on the reveal whether it's live or dead.
+Pro's ~$0.48 a lookup is the cost of an attempt, so after the self-reported 60-70% mobile accuracy (verify) a genuinely live mobile really costs $0.68-0.80, every dud billed at full freight.

 vs Enrow: RocketReach charges you to discover which rows are dead; Enrow charges only when the contact is verified live — $0.35 per valid phone at Pro volume, EU dials documented, not a credit spent on a miss.